martinsumner/leveled/docs/GENERAL_TICTACAAE_FOR_RIAK.md

 The TreeCache process should respond to each update by changing the tree to reflect that update.

-The TreeCache can be in a `starting` state, for instance when a new cache is being built by the AAEController in the `replacing-tree` state.
-In the starting state the TreeCache should not be forwarded requests for AAE tree information.
+The TreeCache can be in a `loading` state, for instance when a new cache is being built by the AAEController, or when expiry has occurred.
+In this sate the TreeCache continues to update the existing tree, but also queues up received changes, whilst a new Tree is built from the KeyStore.
+Once the TreeCache has been built the TreeCache should replace the old tree with the new tree and replay the queued updates.

-### DiskLog

-When both replacing a store and replacing a tree, batches of updates need to be cached until the store or tree is ready to receive them.
-For example, rebuilding the store will start a new KeyStore backend and take a snapshot of the real vnode backend to fold and populate the store.
-However, the store being rebuilt cannot receive new updates during this rebuild process (without requiring all the updates from the fold to require a read before the PUT) - so the batches of new updates need to be cached in a log, to be applied only once the fold is complete.

 ## Startup and Shutdown